fareirfan/fareirfan/README.md

 I come from a Mechanical Engineering background, which gave me a strong foundation in problem-solving, process thinking, and working with systems — skills that translate naturally into data analytics.

-During my apprenticeship in the semiconductor industry, I discovered a passion for building data solutions that solve real operational problems.
+During my apprenticeship program in the semiconductor industry, I discovered a passion for building data solutions that solve real operational problems.
 I enjoy the full pipeline: from messy raw data all the way to a clean dashboard that helps people make better decisions.

 I'm currently looking for **entry-level Data Analyst opportunities** where I can grow my skills in SQL and Python while continuing to deliver business value through data.